-The exhibition On the Grid: Textiles & Minimalism presented the textile conservation lab with a variety of mounting challenges.
-Among these challenges was determining the ideal way to display a dip-dyed and hand painted Moroccan woman’s headcover, or adghar ibrdane tasslit, with a bulky tassel located at each of the four corners.
+The exhibition On the Grid: Textiles and Minimalism presented the textile conservation lab with a variety of mounting challenges.
+Among these challenges was determining the ideal way to display a dip-dyed and hand-painted Moroccan woman’s headcover, or adghar ibrdane tasslit, with a bulky tassel located at each of the four corners.

 Often when displaying flat textiles, we secure them to large fabric-covered boards that support the entire object, allowing the board to be hung on the wall.
 With the headscarf, however, safely mounting the textile wasn’t this straightforward.

 Detail of the mount’s upper left corner, shaped to follow the exact outline of the tassel.
 Photo by FAMSF

 Our challenge was twofold: first, in keeping with the minimal aesthetic of the show, the exhibition designer asked that the fabric-covered mount not be visible, and second, because of gravity, the weighty top tassels had a tendency to flop over and obscure the face of the textile.